 Laura was born in Connecticut, and lived in New Jersey for a number of years before her family moved to Carmel in 1977.
 She is a graduate of Carmel High School, and graduated from Ball State University with a Bachelor Degree in Journalism.
 During her high school and college years, Laura had planned on leaving Carmel and living back on the east coast, but after graduation, she took a job promoting the city of Indianapolis while living in Carmel.

-Active in politics, Laura serves as Vice Chairman of the Hamilton County Republican Party and serves on the Fifth Congressional District Central Committee.
-Prior to becoming Vice Chairman, Laura served as the Executive Director of the Republican Party, and has been a precinct committeeman since 2002.
+Active in politics, Laura serves as Chairman of the Hamilton County Republican Party.
+Prior to becoming Chairman, Laura previously served as Executive Director and then Vice Chairman of the Republican Party, and has been a precinct committeeman since 2002.
 Laura also has worked in commercial real estate marketing, and in public relations.

 Having worked in marketing on city image campaigns, Laura understands that Carmel is competing with other cities on a national basis for corporate headquarters, businesses, and families who want a safe community to live in, with low taxes, great schools, and amenities.
 Continuing to make our community attractive for businesses and families is a top priority for Laura.